 Not much of a fan of Flora’s vigilante ways, D.D. must find this mysterious perpetrator and save Flora.
 Again!

-Sooo… I’m not going to lie, it was hard to read at times, given the unimaginable abuse Flora suffers.
-It is not overly descriptive for the sake of shock value.
-It’s just what it is supposed to be.
-Add to that the insight we get into Flora’s head during all this time and even after, and you should understand why this is not an easy read.
+Given the unimaginable abuse Flora suffers, this one is hard to read.
+Add to that the insight we get into Flora’s head during all this time and even after, and you should understand why.

 However, this shows what a masterful job Lisa did!
 Just know that with this one you’re pulled out of your comfort zone by a wide margin!